 Using university services to which one is not entitled is prohibited.
 This includes, but is not limited to, using campus laundry services intended only for campus residents, using parking services not purchased, using parking lots other than those assigned by campus personnel, and unauthorized use of university printing services.

+3.30 Possession of Stolen Property

+Possession of goods that one knows or that any reasonable person would realize were stolen; also, to receive, retain, conceal, or dispose of property knowing that it iwas stolen.
+If it can reasonably be demonstrated that the receiver was unknowing, the property should be returned to its owner with no action taken against the receiver.

-4.15.7 Vandalism
+3.31 Vandalism